nilssprig/segment-docs/src/connections/destinations/catalog/sprig-web/index.md

 ## Getting started

 1. From the Segment web app, click **Catalog**, then click **Destinations**.
-2. Use the navigation on the left to locate and select Sprig (Actions).
+2. Use the navigation on the left to locate and select Sprig (Actions).hh
 3. Click **Configure Sprig (Actions)**.
 4. Select an existing JavaScript website source to connect to Sprig (Actions).
 5. Find your Environment ID on [Sprig Dashboard > Connect > JavaScript](https://app.sprig.com/connect){:target="_blank"}.
 Use the Development Environment ID for a testing environment, and the Production Environment ID for your live website environment.
 When you configure the destination, input the appropriate Environment ID.